The article below is authored by Christian Wentz, the founder, and CEO at Gradient.

 The Need for Gradient Secure and Attested Hardware

 As the broader public has learned repeatedly over the last few years — most recently with the publication of the Foreshadow attack last week, which highlighted the latest in a series of vulnerabilities related to speculative execution on Intel’s Software Guard Extension (SGX) enabled processors — there are realistically no commercial options for secure execution environments.
 The gradient is changing that and adding new features that are a difference of kind over just a robust enclave.

 Gradient’s hardware development team, made up of world-class engineers from the likes of AMD, Intel, the NSA, MIT, UC Berkeley, Columbia and more, has been working with multiple secure processor architecture projects to bring viable solutions to market.
 Our internal test network consisting of FPGA instances of our hardware designs (stay tuned for the ASIC schedule) will be available by invite over the next few months for evaluation.
 These hardware nodes do not rely on a trusted third party or trusted hosting provider.

 At Gradient we believe our mission is furthered by openness, not challenged by it.
 If you or your company or lab are working in this space, we’re eager to collaborate.

 Gradient Team and Culture

-We’ve held previous positions with AMD, Apple, Intel, the NSA and the greater intelligence community; we include a smattering from large and small financial institutions and healthcare companies.
-Academically, our largest concentrations are from MIT, Berkeley and Columbia, though what really matters is a willingness to tackle hard problems, to speak up on matters of principle, and maintain humility in the process.
+We’ve held previous positions with AMD, Apple, Intel, the NSA, and the greater intelligence community; we include a smattering from large and small financial institutions and healthcare companies.
+Academically, our largest concentrations are from MIT, Berkeley, and Columbia, though what really matters is a willingness to tackle hard problems, speak up on matters of principle, and maintain humility in the process.

 If what we’re doing sounds interesting, we’re hiring across the board!